Question: What is the 4-H Million Trees Project?

 Question: Can the 4-H Million Trees Project help out?

 Answer: 4HMT has established a number of partnerships that 4-H clubs and units can take advantage of for their tree planting events.
 Contact the Refuge Manager or the Refuge Forester at a National Wildlife Refuge in your area.
 Generally the NWR provides the trees, and the 4-H youth volunteer to plant trees.
 Contact the local chapter of Habitat for Humanity, so 4-H youth can volunteer to plant trees at the finished H4H homes.
-Obtain bareroot saplings from The Arbor Day Foundation.
+Perhaps obtain some bareroot saplings from The Arbor Day Foundation or your local nursery.

-Answer: No, although at $1/tree, bareroot saplings from ADF provide 4-H clubs and units with a very inexpensive way to obtain trees.
-All clubs have discretion on the types of trees they plant, as well as the location of those trees.
+Answer: No, all clubs have discretion on the types of trees they plant, as well as the location of those trees.
 The most popular alternative is to obtain native trees from a local nursery.
 If you explain the project, most nurseries will provide trees at cost to support 4-H and the 4-H Million Trees Project.

 Question: How do I learn how to plant trees?